tomwhartung/always_learning_computer_graphics/mdn/notes/5-the_simplest_canvas.md

 Ideas for fixing the error and possibly converting `Canvas.jsx` to `Canvas.tsx`:

 - [x] Idea 5.0.
 Try to Fix *"Ye Olde"* "...declaration file..."
 Error
-  - [x] As mentioned above, I've alread tried this!
+  - [x] As mentioned above, I've already tried this!
   - [x] For details, see subsection *"2.6.2.1.
 Get an Error"* in `mdn/notes/3-canvas_with_react_hooks.md`

 - [ ] Idea 5.1.
 Research `React.useRef()` and `React.useEffect()`, which are used in `Canvas.jsx`